Radial perturbations of charged wormholes

-Besides the wormhole charge, another natural parameter is the angular momentum where in this case the rotating wormhole metric tends to the extremal Kerr metric.
-An analogy can be drawn most closely to the supercritical case for the charged wormholes, where two unstable purely imaginary modes bifurcate and continue with degenerate imaginary parts and opposite real parts.
-A perturbative treatment in the angular momentum has also seen two purely imaginary modes arise and meet.
+Besides the wormhole charge, another natural parameter is the angular momentum where in this case the rotating chargeless EB wormhole metric tends to the extremal Kerr metric.
+An analogy can be drawn most closely to the supercritical case for the static charged wormholes, where two unstable purely imaginary modes bifurcate and continue with degenerate imaginary parts and opposite real parts.
+For the rotating chargeless EB wormholes, a perturbative treatment in the angular momentum has also seen two purely imaginary modes arise and meet \cite{Azad:2023iju,Azad:2024axu}.
 The fate of the unstable modes beyond the meeting point, whether they will take an analogous route like the supercritical wormholes can only be confirmed by a non-perturbative study in the future.

 \prlsec{Acknowledgment.} We gratefully acknowledge support by MICINN project PID2021-125617NB-I00 ``QuasiMode''.
 JLBS gratefully acknowledges support from MICINN project CNS2023-144089 ``Quasinormal modes''.
 FSK gratefully acknowledges support from ``Atracci\'on de Talento Investigador Cesar Nombela'' of the Comunidad de Madrid under the grant number 2024-T1/COM-31385.
 PNM gratefully acknowledges support from Universidad Complutense de Madrid through ``Contratos predoctorales de personal investigador en formación CT25/24'' and IPARCOS under ``Ayudas de doctorado IPARCOS-UCM/2024''.